 Dance Performance: A’Keitha Carey

-Conversation: Artist Edouard Duval-Carrié and Professor Erica Moiah James (University of Miami) moderated by Dr. Rebecca Friedman (FIU Public Humanities Lab)
+Conversation: Artist Edouard Duval-Carrié and Professor Erica Moiah James (University of Miami) moderated by Dr. Rebecca Friedman (FIU Public Humanities Lab).

 Oct.
 10, 2025